mvolkmann/blog/src/zig.md

 Single-line comments begin with `//`.

 Zig does not support multi-line comments.
+It relies on code editors to make it easy to comment and uncomment ranges of lines.

+Top-level comments begin with `//!`.
+These are used to document the current module (source file).

 Doc comments begin with `///`.
 These are used to document variables and functions.

-Top-level comments begin with `//!`.
-These are used to document the current module (source file).

 ## Primitive Types